strands-project/strands_perception_people/skeletons_cnn/README.md

 Mandatory :

- Download and extract the model from https://drive.google.com/open?id=0B_UCKnAjgo-cV0pHbktvY3ZMN0U in the pose_model folder.
+ Download and extract the model from https://drive.google.com/open?id=0B_UCKnAjgo-cV0pHbktvY3ZMN0U in the skeletons_cnn folder.

 Dependencies :